wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 1. Open System Preferences on your Mac
 1. Click on Bluetooth and select your Xbox controller from the list

-1. Open Safari browser on your Mac
+1. Open Safari browser on your Mac.
-1. Go to <tt>xbox.com/en-us/play</tt>
+1. Go to <a target="_blank" href="https://xbox.com/en-us/play">https://xbox.com/en-us/play</a>
-1. Log in with your Microsoft account
+1. Click "Sign In" and log in with your Microsoft account.
-1. Pay for subscription?
+1. Click "Search games" and type enough of "Flight Simulator" to click on the image for the game.
+1. Click "PLAY WITH ULTIMATE" and pay for the $16.99/month ($203.88/year) subscription.
+If you have a coupon from buying hardware with several months of initial subscription, click that.
+Otherwise, click "$1 for 14 days".
 1. Find a game on the list and click Play
 <br /><br />